isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1145.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Direct Purchase

 ### Support Level
-Up to  for SMEs <br>
+Up to 70% for SMEs <br>
-Up to Direct Purchase for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+The setup consists of one or multiple laser beam emitting units and their detectors for geometric alignment and measurement.
+Measuring errors: minimum +/- 1%
+Maintenance cost not supported
+Optional: wireless unit, relevant accessories e.g. fixtures, cables, battery and charger, software, manuals

 ### Contact Information
 N.A.